 1200-1500 CE

 The early Nnamwana established the clan's spiritual foundations during the reign of Kintu and his successors.
-This period saw the establishment of key burial sites and ceremonial traditions.
+This period saw the establishment of key traditional sites and ceremonial traditions.

 Leaders 1-61500-1800 CE

 The middle period saw the strengthening of clan structures and the documentation of succession protocols.
-Many burial locations were established during this era.
+Many traditional sites were established during this era.

 Leaders 7-181800-1962 CE